-The bill addresses Washington's housing crisis by promoting the development of detached accessory dwelling units (ADUs) in rural areas, recognizing the need for an additional 1.1 million homes by 2044.
-It allows counties to authorize detached ADUs on any size lot, even if previously restricted by local policies, as long as they adhere to specific development regulations concerning water usage, sewage capacity, and design compatibility with primary dwellings.
-The legislation also clarifies definitions related to ADUs and stipulates that population growth from these units will not count towards rural or urban growth targets in comprehensive plans.
-Counties are required to update their comprehensive plans to incorporate these new provisions during their next scheduled review.
+The bill addresses Washington's housing crisis by promoting the construction of detached accessory dwelling units (ADUs) in rural areas, recognizing the need for an additional 1.1 million homes by 2044.
+It allows counties to authorize the development of detached ADUs on lots of any size, even if such development is typically restricted by existing comprehensive plans.
+The legislation includes specific development regulations, such as limitations on water usage and sewage system capacity, to ensure compatibility with primary dwellings.
+Additionally, it clarifies definitions related to ADUs and establishes that population growth from these units will not count towards rural or urban growth targets set in comprehensive plans.

 Statutes affected: